Reading from a PDS

 Read a whole repository

-The bulk com.atproto.sync.getRepo CAR path is fully implemented.
-PdsClient.get_repo_car fetches the repository as a raw CAR archive and returns its bytes.
-PdsClient.get_repo fetches that archive and decodes it: it walks the repository's Merkle search tree with libipld through the module-level decode_repo_car, recovering one RecordEnvelope per record in MST key order.
-Record values are rendered in DAG-JSON shape, so they decode against the generated models exactly as the XRPC record endpoints do.
+The bulk com.atproto.sync.getRepo CAR path is available through PdsClient.get_repo_car, which fetches the repository as a raw CAR archive and returns its bytes.
+PdsClient.get_repo fetches and decodes that archive: it walks the repository's Merkle search tree with libipld through the module-level decode_repo_car, recovering one RecordEnvelope per record in MST key order.
+Record values use DAG-JSON shape and decode against the generated models in the same way as values from the XRPC record endpoints.
 This recovers every record across all collections in one round trip:

 with PdsClient(resolution.pds_endpoint) as client: